-EDS 540.
-Master's Thesis: Education/School Psychology (Plan A).
-Credit given upon successful completion of a thesis approved for the Master of Arts in Education/School Psychology Prerequisite: Advanced to candidacy.
-Graded Credit/No Credit.
-4-6 units.

 EDS 541.
 Master's Project: Education/School Psychology (Plan B).
 Credit given upon successful completion of a project approved for the M.A. in Education/School Psychology option.
 Prerequisite: Advanced to candidacy.
-Graded Credit/No Credit.
-4-6 units.
+Graded: Thesis in Progress.
+Units: 4.0-6.0.

+EDS 542.
+Education Specialist Project: School Psychology.
+Credit given upon successful completion of a project approved for the Education Specialist degree.
+Note: Open only to the graduate student who has been advanced to candidacy.
+Department petition is required.
+Number of units of credit is determined by the candidate's advisor.
+Graded: Credit/No Credit.
+Units: 4.0-6.0.

 EDS 560.
 Master's Thesis: Counseling/VRC (Plan A).
 Completion of a thesis approved for the Master's degree.
 Number of units of credit is determined by the candidate's advisor.
 Prerequisite: Advanced to candidacy.
-Graded Credit/No Credit.
-4-6 units.
+Graded: Thesis in Progress.
+Units: 4.0-6.0.

 EDS 561.
 Master's Project: Counseling/VRC (Plan B).
 Completion of a project approved for the Master's degree.
 Prerequisite: Advanced to candidacy.
-Graded Credit/No Credit.
-3 units.
+Graded: Thesis in Progress.
+Units: 3.0.